Nutribuddy-2k23/Nutribuddy-Main/README.md

 ![Architecture](./images/nutriBuddyArchitecture.jpeg)

-1. The plants' images are captured using Picamera attached with Raspberry Pi.
+1. The 'plants' images are captured using Picamera attached with Raspberry Pi.
 2. The hydroponics setup employs a TDS sensor to assess water quality.
-3. Both collected inputs are transmitted to the AI Engine, which analyzes them to determine the plants' current health status.
+3. Both collected inputs are transmitted to the AI Engine, which analyzes them to determine the 'plants' current health status.
 We used YoloV8, the latest version of the YOLO object detection algorithm, which is known for its improved accuracy, enhanced speed, support for multiple backbones, adaptive training, advanced data augmentation techniques, customizable architecture, and availability of pre-trained models.
 4. The captured data is logged into the IBM cloud storage.
 5. Based on the plant’s health conditions, the system decides whether to activate the Nutrients tank solenoid valve using specific relays.
 6. The Nutribuddy IoT Dashboard displays all activities, key performance indicators (KPIs), and images related to the setup.
-7. Integrated into the dashboard is a Generative AI bot powered by IBM WatsonX, designed to answer queries regarding the plants' well-being.
+7. Integrated into the dashboard is a Generative AI bot powered by IBM WatsonX, designed to answer queries regarding the 'plants' well-being.
 8. The plant health status is also conveyed to the user via a speaker in real time by using IBM's Text to Speech service.

 ## Presentation materials